metratec/indoor_positioning/README.md

 - ~max_z (double, default=None):
 Maximum z-coordinate the receiver should have after ranging.
 Used as bounds for trilateration.

+- ~dilation (double, default=0.0):
+Only position estimates within a dilated convex hull around the beacons used for ranging are published to minimize errors and improve accuracy.
+This is the dilation distance in m.

 #### ips_map.py
 This node publishes tf transforms between the frame_id set in the config file and the beacon positions in that zone.